advantys/react-native-react-query-demo/README.md

 Hasura will create the demo database and the associated metadata during its first launch.

-To start the Expo app run (Hasura must be up):
+To start the Expo app run (Hasura must be up with the initial migrations done):

 ```sh
   yarn start